 Artist member since 2019

-Refaya Turshin (c.
-1994) Bangladeshi born, Toronto-based photographer whose work focuses on hybrid photography and combining other interdisciplinary to photography.
-Her known works explores interrelationship between Fashion, Photography, and Architecture.
-Refaya Turshin graduated from OCAD University, completing her degree in Bachelor of Fine Arts, Photography in June 2019.
-Her works were displayed at OCAD GradEx 104.
+Refaya Turshin (c.1994) is a Bangladeshi born, Toronto-based fine artist and photographer whose work focuses on hybrid photography and combining other interdisciplinary to photography.
+Her known works' explores interrelationship between Fashion, Photography, and Architecture.
+Turshin graduated from OCAD University, completing her degree in Bachelor of Fine Arts, Photography in 2019.
+Her works were displayed at OCAD GradEx 104 (Annual Juried Graduate Exhibition).

-Refaya has a twin sister.
-On her spare time, she enjoys cooking, painting, chilling with friends, and walking down Queen Street West, and collaborating on projects with artists and designers.
+Turshin has a twin sister.
+On her spare time, she enjoys cooking, painting, playing the guitar, chilling with friends, walking down Queen Street West for inspiration, and collaborating on projects with artists and designers.

 Best season of the year in Toronto